cfengine/documentation/guide/latest-release.markdown

 title: Latest Release
 published: true
 sorting: 20
-tags: [overviews, releases, latest release, "3.6", platforms, versions]
+tags: [overviews, releases, latest release, platforms, versions]
 ---

 * [New in CFEngine][New in CFEngine]
-  Learn about the newest features in CFEngine 3.7
+  Learn about the newest features in CFEngine {{site.cfengine.branch}}

 * [Supported Platforms and Versions][Supported Platforms and Versions] These are the supported platforms for the current release.